loftwah/linkarooie/README.md

 ## Support

-If you find this project helpful, please consider:
+If you find Linkarooie helpful, please consider:

 - Starring the repository on GitHub
-- Sharing it with others
+- Sharing the project with others
-- Contributing to the project
+- Contributing to the codebase
+- Reporting issues or suggesting improvements

 ## Acknowledgements